Financial Support

 Teaching Assistantships

-TA support provides salary and tuition allowance for ten units in Autumn, Winter and Spring quarters which are 12 week appointment terms.
-In Summer, the appointment span is only 8 weeks and tuition allowance for a TA covers three units.
+TA support provides salary and tuition allowance for ten units in Autumn, Winter and Spring quarters which are 12-week appointment terms.
+In Summer, the appointment span is only 9 weeks and tuition allowance for a TA covers one unit.
 TAs are hired by the department and receive a payroll check twice a month, in addition to a health insurance subsidy.
 TAs work an average of 20 hours per week during the quarter in which they are employed.
 Some students are hired to TA courses in other departments.

 If you are an international student working as a TA for the first time, you must obtain language clearance from the Linguistics Department by taking the oral English proficiency test given by the English for Foreign Student (EFS) staff prior to starting the TA position.